 But with the closing of a chapter comes the beginning of a new one—one that offers a blank slate and the exciting opportunity to design and decorate a shared space.
 The last several weeks have been spent swapping links with my boyfriend to used media consoles and rugs and high-tech trash cans.
 I forgot how freeing it feels to live in an apartment where all aesthetic choices are in your control, not a decision cobbled together by roommates past and present.
 In other words, this life change is a small, personal silver lining in a year marked by struggle and loss.

 A Joan Didion quote I always come back to suggests that "a place belongs to whoever claims it hardest, remembers it most obsessively, wrenches it from itself, shapes it, renders it, loves it so radically that he remakes it in his image."
-The pandemic's impact on home (both metaphorical and literal) will continue to be profound.
+The past year's impact on home (both metaphorical and literal) will continue to be profound.
 But however it shakes out and wherever we end up, the homes we’ve loved and eventually leave can still always be ours—long after we've moved on.